aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to JSON Format via C++" h2="Export PPSX file to JSON format via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to JSON format within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to JSON.
+<h2>Why to Convert PPSX to JSON</h2>

+The JSON (JavaScript Object Notation) format is a popular data interchange format used for exchanging data between different applications.
+It is a lightweight, text-based, language-independent data exchange format that is easy for humans and machines to read and write.
+JSON is often used for serializing and transmitting structured data over a network connection.
+It is also used for storing data in a file or database.

+<h2>How Aspose.Total Helps for PPSX to JSON Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, convert and render documents, images, presentations, and worksheets within their C++ applications.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for C++, developers can easily convert PPSX to JSON format within their C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, developers can export PPSX to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, convert, render, and print presentations within their C++ applications.
+It supports a wide range of features, including creating and editing slides, adding text, shapes, and images, and converting presentations to other formats.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to JSON.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, convert, render, and print spreadsheets within their C++ applications.
+It supports a wide range of features, including creating and editing worksheets, adding text, shapes, and images, and converting spreadsheets to other formats.

+By using Aspose.Total for C++, developers can easily convert PPSX to JSON format within their C++ applications.
+It is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents, images, presentations, and worksheets within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}